1897 visit by Chulalongkorn to Europe: France

 Chulalongkorn on the cover of Le Petit Journal on 19 September 1897.

 In the aftermath of the 1893 crisis, there were still some tensions between Siam and France.
 Among members of the Parti colonial, there were still some pushing for further colonial expansion into Siam.
 As outlined in his motives for the tour, Chulalongkorn hoped his visit would repair Siam's relations with France.
 However, there were some moments of hostility between the two.
 While at the Louvre, Chulalongkorn was rumoured to have refused to shake the hand of a French vice admiral who had fired on Siamese forts in 1893.
 Additionally, France, unlike the majority of nations Chulalongkorn visited, did not have a monarch he could easily connect with.

 From Belgium, Chulalongkorn arrived in Paris on September 11, where he was greeted by French President Félix Faure.
 Whilst in Paris, he was accommodated along the Avenue Hoche.
 The next days were spent touring Paris and Versailles, and also meeting different ministers.
 On September 14, he observed a military parade of 60,000 soldiers at Saint-Quentin with Faure.
 On September 18, they departed for Le Havre to board the SS Stella for his second visit to Britain.

 The visit was extensively covered by the French press, especially the illustrated periodicals.
 The French was, however, the most critical of Chulalongkorn's tour.
 La Revue de Paris wrote that the entire tour was out of sheer desperation to resist French expansion.
-The conservative Le Petit Journal accused Chulalongkorn of being an ardent Anglophile who couldn't understand France's republican institutions, and that Paris had showcased incomparable grandiose to the potentate that left him "enchanted".
+The conservative Le Petit Journal accused Chulalongkorn of being an ardent Anglophile who could not understand France's republican institutions, and that Paris had showcased incomparable grandiose to the potentate that left him "enchanted".
 Another conservative newspaper, Le Figaro, described Chulalongkorn as a "king of dignity like that of the Europeans", but who lived in wealth whilst the ordinary Siamese lived in poverty.
 The L'Illustration was less critical, simply commenting that Chulalongkorn had some affection for French culture and that is visit attracted crowds due to Paris' obsession with orientalism.
 In contrast, several papers were much more hostile than the before mentioned.
 In L'Intransigeant, Henri Rochefort described Chulalongkorn as one of France's "most openly declared of our enemies" who Britain supports "with all its strength to make demands", while the Le Correspondant described him as France's "most cruel enemy in the Far East".
 This anti-Siamese sentiment was also shared not only in right-wing papers, but also the socialist La Petite République who said Chulalongkorn had "no other care except to create embarrassment for us [the French]".
 After the Franco-Thai War in the 1940s, these sentiments were quoted in Le Martin.

 During his visit to France, Chulalongkorn managed to discuss French colonial expansion with Faure.
 While in Europe, Siamese authorities had taken custody of several Cambodians to the anger of the French consul in Bangkok, Raphaël Réau, who demanded the return of French subjects.
 On his arrival in Paris, Chulalongkorn ordered their release to smooth out relations.